 Alternative: Average-sized metallic/ceramic pans (about 9×13 inches) can also help you to reduce excess juice in lasagna.

-When freezing, the layers can trap the layers inside your dish and might lead to the over-watery (as the excess moisture vapor) lasagna batch when cooking.
-There is a specific guide to layer your lasagna, and you should follow that strictly.
+There are specific instructions to layer your lasagna, and you should follow them strictly.
+Or, when freezing, the layers can trap the layers inside your dish and might lead to the over-watery (as the excess moisture vapor) lasagna batch when cooking.

 Let your steaming hot lasagna tray cool down for around 20 minutes (uncovered/unwrapped) so the layers are settled, juice and liquid will come back to where they came from.